Girl Hiking and Enjoying the Mountain Views, Castries, St. Lucia

 After you've had your fill of pretty houses, head to Castillo San Felipe del Morro, a fortification boasting beautiful views of the rocky coastline.
 The fort, which has stood for almost 500 years, can help you better understand the history of Puerto Rico.

-Whether you're drawn to the pastel buildings of Curacao, the wild beauty of St. Lucia or the vibrant food scene in Aruba, each Southern Caribbean island offers something unforgettable.
-Book your Caribbean Cruise now and get ready to sail through one of the most stunning regions in the world.
+If you're drawn to the pastel buildings of Curacao, the wild beauty of St. Lucia or the vibrant food scene in Aruba, each Southern Caribbean island offers something unforgettable.

 RELATED ARTICLES